mehulagg/gitlab_test/doc/development/api_graphql_styleguide.md

 inherit `Mutations::BaseMutation`.
 The fields defined on the mutation will be returned as the result of the mutation.

+#### Update mutation granularity

+Our service-oriented architecture means that most mutations will call a create, delete or update service, for example `UpdateIssueService`.
+For Update mutations, a client may wish to only update one aspect of an object, and thus will only require a _fine-grained_ mutation, for example `MergeRequest::SetWip`.

+It is acceptable to have both fine-grained mutations alongside the coarse-grained mutations, but be aware that too many fine-grained mutations can lead to organizational challenges.

+See [gitlab-org/gitlab#233063](https://gitlab.com/gitlab-org/gitlab/-/issues/233063) for further context.

 ### Naming conventions

 Each mutation must define a `graphql_name`, which is the name of the mutation in the GraphQL schema.